Guidelines

 • Some variables such as country, crop, and fertilizer_type have controlled vocabularies that you need to use (or suggest adding additional terms).
 If there are multiple values (for example, two crops or fertilizer types), separate these with a semi-colon (;).

 • Apart from the standard variable names you also need to express all data in standard units.
-See the terminag variables.
+See the `terminag variables `__.

 • Check character variables for spelling variations (use unique and table) and standardize.
 You can use carobiner::fix_name in some cases.